MaxVerevkin/swaystatus/README.md

 update = true # Whether to update the block after click (default is true)
 ```

-There is also an experemental support for double clicks:
+There is also an experimental support for double clicks:

 ```toml
 [[block]]